skyformat99/fafacms/install/README.md

         Auto ban the content or comment
   -ban_time int
-        Content or comment will be ban in how much bad's time (default 10) -config string
+        Content or comment will be ban in how much bad's time (default 10) -can_scale
+        Can scale the picture auto (default true) -config string
         Config file (default "./config.json") -email_debug